Dilli822/BootCamp/Training Session/python/python-syntax/comments-&_quotation/comments.md

    #use single quotation
    str1 = 'we\r' here'
    str2 = "I'm here"
-   str3 = "He says,"We are friends"'
+   str3 = "He says,'We are friends'"